Is your Will up to date? The challenges of settling an estate after a sudden loss

 The sudden loss of a brother and the complex duties of an executor left Garry feeling overwhelmed and he quickly realized the prospect of settling his brother’s estate alone was too daunting.

-“Unless someone has acted as an executor, or watched someone close to them go through the process, we generally find that Canadians do not put a lot of real thought in to whom they are appointing.” says Leanne Kaufman, head of RBC Royal Trust and president and CEO, Royal Trust Corporation of Canada and The Royal Trust Company.
-“Often they choose individuals who are their own age, meaning that they age together, and the chosen executor may not be in a position to act when needed.”
+“Unless someone has acted as an executor, or watched someone close go through the process, we generally find that Canadians don’t put a lot of real thought in to whom they are appointing, says Leanne Kaufman, president and CEO of RBC Royal Trust.
+“Often, they choose individuals who are their own age, meaning that they age together.
+The chosen executor may not be in a position to act when needed.”

 The intricacies of an estate

-Settling an estate can include more than 70 individual tasks, ranging from funeral arrangements, managing investments until they are liquidated or transferred, creating an inventory of assets, keeping detailed accounts, identifying and settling any debts, selling real estate and preparing and filing multiple tax returns.
+There can be more than 70 individual tasks involved in settling an estate.
+These can range from funeral arrangements; managing investments until they’re liquidated or transferred; creating an inventory of assets; keeping detailed accounts; identifying and settling any debts; selling real estate and preparing and filing multiple tax returns.

-“If someone was faced with a sudden death of a loved one, without the help of professional services, they would find out very quickly how difficult the process is,” says Garry.
+“If someone was faced with the sudden death of a loved one, without the help of professional services, they’d find out very quickly how difficult the process is,” says Garry.
 “The comfort of knowing I didn’t have to worry was invaluable; I could grieve properly and I can’t put a price tag on that.”

-While it can be frightening to contemplate one’s death, Garry believes it’s important to ensure your Will and overall estate plan remains up-to-date.
+While it can be frightening to contemplate one’s death, Garry believes it’s important to ensure your Will and overall estate plan remain up to date.

 Plan ahead for a smooth transfer of wealth

 RBC Royal Trust and RBC Wealth Management are business segments of the Royal Bank of Canada.
 Please click the “Legal” link at the bottom of this page for further information on the entities that are member companies of RBC Wealth Management.
 The content in this publication is provided for general information only and is not intended to provide any advice or endorse/recommend the content contained in the publication. ®/TM Trademark(s) of Royal Bank of Canada.
-Used under licence. © Royal Bank of Canada 2018.
+RBC and Royal Trust are registered trademarks of Royal Bank of Canada.
+Used under license. © Royal Bank of Canada 2025.
 All rights reserved.

 RBC Wealth Management is a business segment of Royal Bank of Canada.
 Please click the “Legal” link at the bottom of this page for further information on the entities that are member companies of RBC Wealth Management.
 The content in this publication is provided for general information only and is not intended to provide any advice or endorse/recommend the content contained in the publication.